unicode-org/message-format-wg/spec/README.md

 any character "sigils" except for those in the `reserved` production.

 Updates to this specification
-will not remove any functions defined in the default registry nor will they remove any options or option values.
+will not remove any functions defined in the default registry.

+Updates to this specification will not remove any options or option values defined in the default registry.
-Additional options or option values MAY be defined.
+Additional options or additional option values for existing options MAY be defined.

 > [!NOTE]
 > This does not guarantee that the results of formatting will never change.